Diocese of Mpika

-The Roman Catholic Diocese of Mpika (Mpikaën(sis)) is a Latin rite suffragan diocese in the ecclesiastical province of the Metropolitan Archbishop of Kasama, also in Zambia.
+The Roman Catholic Diocese of Mpika (Mpikaën(sis)) is a Latin Rite suffragan diocese in the ecclesiastical province of the Metropolitan Archbishop of Kasama, also in Zambia.

 Its cathedral episcopal see is the Cathedral of St. Joseph the Worker, in the city of Mpika.

-It also has a former Cathedral, now Church of St. Maria Magdalena de Pazzi, in Ilondola.
+It also has a former Cathedral, now Church of St. Maria Magdalena de Pazzi, in Ilondola, Zambia.